CayzerOK/GUIS/ReadMe.md

 ﻿# GUIS

-GUIS (General Universal Item System) is flexible performance-friendly and super-universal system, that can help you build true RNG-items.
+GUIS (General Universal Item System) is flexible performance-friendly and super-universal item and inventory system for your singleplayer game.

 # BASIC USAGE: